sundayezeilo/ps2KbHost/README.md

 ## 🤝 Contributing

-Contributions, issues and feature requests will be appreciated.
+Contributions, issues, and feature requests are welcome!

-Feel free to check the [issues page](https://github.com/ezeilo-su/ps2KbHost/issues)
+Feel free to check the [issues page](https://github.com/ezeilo-su/ps2KbHost/issues).

 ## Show your support

-Show support by giving a ⭐️ if you like this project!
+Give a ⭐️ if you like this project!

+## Acknowledgments

 ## 📝 License